Ok, you’ve heard how effective explainer videos are, so you’re thinking about developing one to include in your marketing strategy.

 What makes this style different from traditional animation is it uses the cut-out technique – Instead of drawing the character over and over again to create the animation sequence, the animator can produce rigs for the characters and then move the body parts individually.

 In terms of production, 2D animation is simpler and can be handled by just one – experienced – animator.
 Resulting in a faster, more affordable explainer video price that ranges from $10,000 to $25,000.

-In a nutshell, motion graphic is animated graphic design, with text as a major component.
+In a nutshell, motion graphics is animated graphic design, with text as a major component.

 Thanks to its power to synthesize a lot of information in the most compelling ways, it’s a perfect option for companies that are trying to illustrate numbers, stats, or technical facts.
 Especially those in the technology or financial industries.

 What makes motion graphics videos so powerful is they’re always very dynamic, engaging, and fun to watch.
 Especially when you combine it with character animation.
 However, to achieve such results, it’s necessary to have at least two skilled animators, one specialized in animation and another one in motion graphics.

 As for the explainer video pricing, a motion graphics explainer video’s cost usually ranges between $5,000 and $15,000.
 But that number is mainly going to depend on the length and scope of the project.